nystudio107/retour/README.md

 Retour also allows you to import an existing `.htaccess` file and all of the redirects it contains into Retour by clicking on **Retour->Redirects** and then clicking on the **Import .htaccess File** button.

-It will import redirects from `Redirect`, `RedirectMatch`, and `RewriteRule` directives in the file.
-It will ignore `RewriteRule`s that are not redirects.
+It will import redirects from `Redirect` and `RedirectMatch` directives in the file.
+It will **ignore** `RewriteRule`s because they don't necessarily have a 1:1 mapping, you can have several `RewriteRule`s that are strung together to figure out the final redirect.

 It asks your browser to look for only `text` files to upload; if the `.htaccess` file you have isn't a `.txt` file, you can force it to allow you to upload it by choosing **Format: All Files**.